-- 37 A Standard or Amendment will not impede information from meeting the true and fair view principle when, on a stand-alone basis and in conjunction with other IFRS, it: - (a) does not lead to unavoidable distortions or significant omissions in the representation of that entity's assets, liabilities, financial position and profit or loss; and - (b) includes all disclosures that are necessary to provide a complete and reliable depiction of an entity's assets, liabilities, financial position and profit or loss. - 38 EFRAG assesses that the Amendments provide relevant, reliable, understandable information, reduce comparability but this is acceptable and lead to sufficiently prudent accounting, taking into account the circumstances that gave rise to them (i.e.
+- 37 A Standard or Amendment will not impede information from meeting the true and fair view principle when, on a stand-alone basis and in conjunction with other IFRS, it: - does not lead to unavoidable distortions or significant omissions in the representation of that entity's assets, liabilities, financial position and profit or loss; and - (b) includes all disclosures that are necessary to provide a complete and reliable depiction of an entity's assets, liabilities, financial position and profit or loss. - 38 EFRAG assesses that the Amendments provide relevant, reliable, understandable information, reduce comparability but this is acceptable and lead to sufficiently prudent accounting, taking into account the circumstances that gave rise to them (i.e.

-Amendments to IFRS 4 Insurance Contracts Draft Endorsement Advice the misalignment of the effective dates of two Standards both of which have a very significant impact on a particular sector).
+the misalignment of the effective dates of two Standards both of which have a very significant impact on a particular sector).